aebergl/MatSurv/README.md

 * fh      : Figure handle for KM plot figure

-* stats   : Strcuture with additional statisticstruct with fields:
+* stats   : Structure with additional statistics in the following fields:
 ```matlab
   struct with fields: